PhilippeMarcMeyer/vanillaSelectBox/README.md

-# vanillaSelectBox v1.0.2
+# vanillaSelectBox v1.0.3

 npm i vanillaselectbox

-## vanillaSelectBox : v1.02 : Adding 2 new options "itemsSeparator" to change the default "," item separator showing in the button and translations.item to show the item in singular if there is only one.
+## vanillaSelectBox : v1.03 : getResult() an new fonction to get the selected values in an array

 ## New : Possibility to change the dropdown tree and change the remote search function